Compassionate Guidance for Family-Related Legal Matters

 Prenuptial Agreements

-Post-nuptial Agreements
+Postnuptial Agreements

-Property & Marital Settlement Agreements
+Property And Marital Settlement Agreements

 Spousal Support (Alimony)

 Additionally, there may come a time when the terms of your divorce are no longer reasonable or applicable.
-A change in circumstances, such as a relocation, a significant change in income, or a severe illness, may dictate a need to modify the terms of your divorce.
+A change in circumstances, such as a relocation, a significant change in income or a severe illness, may dictate a need to modify the terms of your divorce.

 Child Custody (Time-Sharing)